doochik/react-native-pagecontrol/README.md

 }
 ```

-Also you can find more complex example how to connect ScrollView and PageControlIOS in [example project](./example/PageControlIOSExample/index.ios.js)
+Also you can find more complex example and how to connect ScrollView and PageControlIOS in [example project](./example/PageControlIOSExample/index.ios.js)